-Column Description Cost category From the drop-down, type and/or select the cost category.
-NOTE: Cost categories will only display in the list if they are not already added to this table.
-So if the table already includes every cost category from the core system dimensions, then no cost categories will display because they have already been added to the table.
-Direct If the cost category is directly related to patient care, click the check box.
+Column Description Cost category From the drop-down, select the desired cost category.
+A search field is available to help find specific cost categories, if needed.
+For new cost categories only.
+NOTE: Cost categories will only appear in the list if they are not already added to this table.
+If no cost categories appear, the table already includes every cost category from the core system dimensions.
+Direct flag If the cost category is directly related to patient care, click the check box.
 If it is an indirect cost, leave the check box blank.
+Costed If the cost category should be included when processing the cost model, click the check box.
+If it should be excluded when processing, leave the check box blank.
+Use as markup If the cost category should be used in markup group definitions, click the check box.
+If it should not be used in markup group definitions, leave the check box blank.

-Use as Do one of the following: markup To use the cost category in markup group definitions, select Yes.
-To not use this cost category in markup group definitions, select No. Variability percentage (%) Type the variability percentage for the costs assigned this cost category based on patient volume.
+Column Description Variability percentage (%) Enter the variability percentage for the costs assigned this cost category based on patient volume.
 For example, hourly labor is likely variable based on the number of patients treated, while benefits are fixed because they need to be paid regardless the number of patients.
-Actions Do one of the following: • To save your row changes, click the disk icon 🖺.
-To discard your changes and revert to the original entries, click the circular arrow icon .
+Actions Do one of the following: To save your row changes, click the save icon L To discard your changes, click the undo icon D.

 - If you are creating a new model, the next step is to create or select/modify an accounts dimension version.
-Click Next in the bottom right corner of the page or click the Accounts tab at the top of the page. - If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.
+Click Next in the bottom right corner of the page or click the Accounts tab at the top of the page. - 8.
+If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.